 PADI Rescue Diver

 Learn lifesaving skills and become an expert in the safety of those diving around you in the PADI Rescue Diver course.
-For this course you need to have passed all the previous PADI courses, be at least 12 years of age and hold a first aid certificate within the last two years.
+For this course you need to be an open water diver + first aid (EFR) + underwater navigation adventure dive.
 The Rescue Diver course takes 3-4 days and concentrates on dive emergency scenarios.